Resources

 504 Plan

-A plan developed under Section 504 of the Rehabilitation Act that provides accommodations for students with disabilities.
+A plan developed under Section 504 of the Rehabilitation Act that provides accommodations (designated seating, additional time to complete assignments) for students with disabilities.

 Bullying